 And today I’m walking you through why we experience this anticipatory nervousness and what you can do to overcome this discomfort and engage people from the get-go.

 3 Strategies to Help You Overcome Those Public Speaking Jitters & Engage People From The Get-Go

-How can you put these tools into action in your life?
+Once you’ve watched think about how you can put these tools into action in your life!
 Are there other scenarios, besides for public speaking, where these strategies might serve you?
-Leave a comment below or email me at firstname.lastname@example.org and let me know!

-And if you haven’t already grabbed your free 3-part training: How To Get Out of Your Head And Into The Moment – scroll down and sign up!
+And if you haven’t already grabbed our freebies, head to the sidebar and sign up!
 You’ll get more tools and deeper insights into this very subject.
-And by signing up, you’ll secure your place in my E-tribe, so you’ll continue to receive weekly tips, actionable insights, and special giveaways I don’t share anywhere else!
+You’ll also secure your place in my E-tribe, so you’ll continue to receive tips, actionable insights, and special giveaways I don’t share anywhere else!

 And just in case you’d like these reminders in written form, so you can copy and paste them somewhere easy to find next time you need ’em, see my reply to Jen below

 Thank you for putting yourself out there.
 The more we see you summoning your own authentic power, despite the jitters flooding your system, the more inspired we all feel to summon our own.